NotBlueAtAll

 What you say and do in the world matters.
 You have a circle of influence.
 You affect people.
 So why not do so positively?!
 I had an interview recently for a position I thought I’d applied for with the title, “Bad Ass Admin” and I couldn’t help myself from falling in love with that moniker.
 Okay, it’s on my blog’s business cards already, but to apply for a job with that title?
 Amazeballs!
 So I applied and they responded, how could they not*, and went to the interview.
 Yeah, let’s just say that the interview went fine and all, but I made a bit of a fool of myself by not cross-checking my stuff first.
 D’oh!
 I went to an interview alright, but not for a “Bad Ass Admin.”
 No I interviewed as a Bad Ass for an Office Manager job.
 Oops, my bad!
 What’s funny is how good it felt not to wear the typical suit bullshit I would have, but I also went into it unprepared for the actual job available.

 Soon you will wince when you feel a lie cross your lips or tickle your tongue.
 Soon you’ll feel bothered by people’s remarks about how “flattering” something looks or jeans that make “anyone’s ass look perfect” because you’ll know better and you will have lived a more authentic experience in your own life because of it.
 It’s work, I won’t have you believe otherwise.
-You’re breaking down some social barriers and even ling taught behavioral patterns of your own or your family’s.
+You’re breaking down some social barriers.
 But when you can step back and see how things are just better without the lies?
 Well, it’s a lot like walking away from dieting and scales and shame and guilt and all of that bullshit.
 It feels good because you’ll own your words without worry.
 You’ll be your most authentic self and you will smile easier and not worry about what other people think.
 Besides, you stopped giving a damn anyway! <3

 Step 2: Do What Makes You Happy